Contract Primer

 Evaluation of Submissions

 Procurement methods also inform what considerations agencies may take when selecting a vendor for a particular contract award.
 Selections may be based on price bid alone, or they may include qualitative factors as well.
-Some procurement methods don’t require the agency to make a substantive evaluation, however in most instances, a selected vendor must be found by the agency to have been responsive to all material terms and conditions of a solicitation, and to all specified requirements.[7]
+Some procurement methods do not require the agency to make a substantive evaluation, however in most instances, a selected vendor must be found by the agency to have been responsive to all material terms and conditions of a solicitation, and to all specified requirements.[8]
+In either circumstance, the solicitation document must set forth the criteria by which the agency will base its determination of award.

 Vendors that were found by an agency to not be responsive, and were therefore not awarded a contract, have the right to appeal.
 Unsuccessful vendors can also request that the agency meet to discuss the reasons that led to the non-award determination.
 Information learned from such debriefing sessions can better prepare a vendor to submit more successful bids and proposals in the future.